SwanHub/onelinktrta/README.md

 Oh GOD.
 I have to rename things.
 What a pain.

-Okay I'm adding `class: LinkTag` to specify things... hopefully that works.
+Okay I'm adding `class: LinkTag` to specify things... hopefully that works. pushed that up to main.
+Awaiting the verdict. `heroku run rails console`